amykr777/allinone.sh/README.md

 ## Features:

-- Find Subdomains in Seconds.
+- Find Subdomains in Seconds using multiple tools.
 - Check for possible subdomain takeover via various tools.
 - Check for HSTS.
 - Check for Open-Redirect vulnerability.